LukasPolcar/EMRI-perturbation-theory/README.md

-This repository contains Maple notebooks for the paper "Extreme mass ratio inspirals into black holes surrounded by matter".
+This is the repository  complementing  the paper "Extreme mass ratio inspirals into black holes surrounded by matter" where it is referenced.
+The zip archive contains   Maple notebook  "Canonical perturbation theory.mw" which approximately transforms our Hamiltonian to action-angle coordinates while the second notebook "Gravitational-wave fluxes .mw" computes the fluxes of three independent constants of motion using the analytically found geodesics.
+These geodesics are included in the file analyticalgeod.m which can also be created using  the Canonical perturbation theory notebook.